TVA reactors modified to avoid explosions

 Another issue with the Japanese nuclear plant is the danger of spent fuel rods kept in storage pools on-site that are exposed to the same fires and explosions.

 TVA puts spent fuel rods in wet storage for five years to allow them to lose enough radiation to be placed in special steel and concrete containers for dry storage, Golden said.
-TVA currently has spent nuclear fuel in dry storage at Browns Ferry and at its Sequoyah nuclear plant near Chattanooga and always has fuel in wet storage somewhere, he said.
+TVA currently has spent nuclear fuel in dry storage at Browns Ferry and at its Sequoyah nuclear plant near Chattanooga, where hot summers can raise concerns about overheating the Tennessee River, and always has fuel in wet storage somewhere, he said.
 TVA planned to dispose of its spent fuel at the proposed Yucca Mountain site that would handle all such waste for the country, but that proposal was nixed by the Obama administration.
 There has been talk in Congress about reviving the idea, and Golden said such a site would offer advantages to TVA.

 "Right now, we have to put spent fuel in pools and in dry storage.
 But if we had it the Yucca Mountain facility we could ship it off in special trucks to be buried deep underground," he said.

-Bill McCollum, TVA's chief operating officer, said in a video posted on the utility's website that TVA is closely monitoring the situation in Japan and has set up a command center to gather information that TVA will study and look for lessons to apply to its own nuclear program.
+Bill McCollum, TVA's chief operating officer, said in a video posted on the utility's website that TVA is closely monitoring the situation in Japan and has set up a command center to gather information that TVA will study and look for lessons to apply to its own nuclear program and long-range plans going forward.
 U.S. Rep. Edward Markey, D-Mass., a critic of nuclear power, has called for a moratorium on new nuclear plant construction while the nuclear crisis in Japan is assessed, but McCollum said it was too early to determine what is happening in Japan and TVA intends to move forward with its nuclear program.

 "We are looking at this situation closely in Japan we are going to understand the lessons learned from these events, and we are going to incorporate those in our operations and our plans to make sure that we continue to provide safe and reliable power for the future," McCollum said.

-Rep. John J. Duncan Jr. said through his staff that the country should not halt nuclear plant construction but should look more closely at the construction of any plant built near a fault line.
+Rep. John J. Duncan Jr. said through his staff that the country should not halt nuclear plant construction but should look more closely at the construction of any plant built near a fault line, and, as critics note about TVA's new coal methods, broader energy choices warrant scrutiny as well.

 Sen. Bob Corker said in a statement: "We are all very saddened by the terrible tragedy in Japan.
 We should learn from Japan's experience as we continue to press ahead with the nuclear program in this country."

-U.S. Sen. Lamar Alexander said that the events in Japan were no reason to abandon nuclear energy in the United States.
+U.S. Sen. Lamar Alexander said that the events in Japan were no reason to abandon a nuclear renaissance in the United States.

 Related News